noahdkim/AL/README.md

 # AL
-A [SHRDLU](https://en.wikipedia.org/wiki/SHRDLU) clone using Python with Tkinter.
+A [SHRDLU](https://en.wikipedia.org/wiki/SHRDLU) clone in Python with a graphical visualization powered by [pygame](https://www.pygame.org/news).